FrankFK/WoopecGraphics/README.md

 * 08.06.2021: Shape for bird
 * 09.06.2021: Public Code is consistent and documented, all non public code is internal
 * 10.06.2021: publish comments with nuget packages
+* 12.06.2021: Release 1.0.0 including documentation on woopec.wordpress.com (105 hours of work)